 New York City has some of the best free events anywhere on the planet.
 From performances by the Metropolitan Opera in Central Park to buskers in Washington Square, you can get a lot for a little.
 A quick online search of New York Yahoo, for example, will yield plenty of options.
-A comprehensive calendar for activist events can be found at http://nyc.freeevents.org and in weekly issues of Time Out NY.
+A comprehensive calendar for activist events can be found at http://nyc.freeevents.org.
 Weekly email announcements from The New School also list tons of free events around the university, including performances at Mannes College of Music (Jazz and Classical), plays at the New School for Drama and its Divisions and showings at Parsons School of Design.
 Also, periodically there are tickets offered to the New York Philharmonic.
-Take advantage of the fact that The New School ID gets you into the Museum of Modern Art (MOMA)-both the museum and the film screenings for free!
+And take advantage of the fact that The New School ID gets you into the Museum of Modern Art (MOMA)-both the museum and the film screenings for free!